profsmith89/ctps/_sources/chap09.md

     main()
 ```

-This code, when run on my laptop (i.e., I ran `python3 cmp_strmatch.py` at a shell prompt), produced the following results.[^fn15] , which I split into two columns corresponding to the two different tests.
-Notice that I killed the script before it completed its run of the `len(p) < len(t)`.
+This code, when run on my laptop, produced the following results, which I split into two columns corresponding to the two different tests.[^fn21] Notice that I killed the script before it completed its run of the `len(p) < len(t)`.
 I guess I have less patience than King Louis XIV.

 ```{code-block} none
 ### Test: len(p) << len(t)            ### Test: len(p) < len(t)